 - 1 tablespoon white balsamic vinegar

-- (Do ahead): roast 1 of the yellow beets until fork tender.
+- Preheat the oven to 425.
+Wrap 1 of the yellow beets in foil and roast until fork tender.
 Let it cool, peel it, and thinly slice it.
 Chill until ready to use.

-- Use a mandoline (ideally), thinly slice the other (raw) yellow beet, the chioggia beet and the black radish.
+- Using a mandoline or sharp knife, thinly slice the remaining raw yellow beet, the chioggia beet, and the black radish.

 - Warm the wheatberries slightly and toss them with the spinach and some more of the dressing.
-Place the roasted beet, raw beets, radish and watercress on top along with some pine nuts and crumbly cheese.
+Place the roasted beet, raw beets, radish and watercress on top along with some pine nuts and ricotta salata.
 Taste and adjust seasonings, adding more dressing if you like.

 I’m using this olive oil right now, and it’s delightful.